natcap/invest.users-guide/source/recreation.rst

 OSM Categorization
 ------------------

 The following is the table used for OSM categorization.
 It is not exhaustive, but almost all other features fall into an other cateogry.
-For more information on how OSM features are tagged see http://wiki.openstreetmap.org/wiki/Map_Features
+For more information on how OSM features are tagged see the `OSM wiki <http://wiki.openstreetmap.org/wiki/Map_Features>`_.

 .. csv-table::